-Support includes items such as food, a place to live, clothes, medical and dental care, recreation, and education.
+Support includes food, a place to live, clothes, medical and dental care, recreation, and education.
 In figuring support, use the actual cost of these items.
 However, the cost of a place to live is figured at its fair rental value.

-Do not include in support items such as income tax and social security and Medicare taxes paid by persons from their own income, premiums for life insurance, or funeral expenses.
+Support does not include income tax, social security and Medicare taxes, premiums for life insurance, or funeral expenses.